-Arriving in Bourke we headed out to Kidman’s Camp, a newish caravan and camping ground about eight kilometres out of Bourke.
+Arriving in Bourke we headed out to Kidman’s Camp, an awesome caravan and camping ground about eight kilometres out of Bourke.
 I had stumbled across their website one day and thought that it looked like a pretty good place to stay.
 And I was right!
 It would easily be one of the best places that we have stayed in over the last couple of years.
 We were able to pick any site we wanted so we chose one down in the back area, close to the camp kitchen and amenities block.

 There are a variety of sites to choose from.
 Most are powered, although there are plenty of un-powered sites too.
 There were also some smaller drive – thru sites suitable for camper vans as well as some lovely looking cabins.
 There are plenty of trees around and lots of lovely green grass.
 The amenities block was large with plenty of showers and toilets and was also very clean.
 There is also a fantastic pool area with two pools, plenty of shade and a BBQ.

 The camp kitchen at the end of the amenities block was very spacious and included two good sized barbeques in an undercover area.
 Inside were two large tables and chairs, a microwave, jug, toaster, 2 sets of hotplates, 2 fridges, 2 sinks and plenty of cooking pots.
 It was a great spot to sit and have a drink whilst dinner was cooking and chat with our fellow travellers.

 JANDRA PADDLE BOAT

 The Darling River was used extensively during the 1800’s and early 1900’s to transport goods up and down the river.
 The river boat captains were always on a schedule as they could get stuck up river for years if they ran out of water.
 The river was also prone to flooding as flood waters travelled down from outback Queensland.

 The cruise lasted for about an hour.
 The Jandra captain gave an extremely informative commentary on the history of the area and paddle boats.
 It was a most enjoyable way to spend an afternoon and I would recommend it to anyone visiting the area.
-There is plenty more to do in Bourke and we will definitely be going back there again.